The Golden Age of Wireless: 2009: Remastered Collector's Edition CD: EMI 50999 2 67915 2 4

-2019 Echo/BMG rerelease
+2019: Echo/BMG re-release

-In November 2019, BMG division the Echo Label, which acquired Dolby's catalogue from Warner Music Group in 2017, rereleased the record on vinyl and CD.
+In November 2019, BMG division the Echo Label, which acquired Dolby's catalogue from Warner Music Group in 2017, re-released the record on vinyl and CD.
 The "splatter vinyl" edition (Echo 7157) repeats the track sequence of the original UK release, with "She Blinded Me With Science" added as the final track.
 The CD edition (BMGCAT402CD) consists of the first 14 tracks of the 2009 remaster but with "Radio Silence (Guitar Version)" moved to the final track, following "Urges" and "Leipzig".